ChoiceG/DevConnect/README.md

 3. Features
 4. Setup Instructions
 5. Configuration
-6. Database Setup
-7. Running the Application Locally
+6. Running the Application Locally
-8. Running the Test Suite
+7. Running the Test Suite
-9. Deployment Instructions (Render)
+8. Deployment Instructions (Render)
-10. Contributing
+9. Contributing
-11. License
+10. License

 **Introduction**
 DevConnect is a platform that allows users to build and manage their professional profiles with various access levels.
 It offers the following features: